 - Sold by organizations with integration technology

-- Simplified retention regulations
+- Designed to consider retention regulations

 Some freeware ECM or DMS programs won’t come with all of these features, which can be a convincing argument for a paid or subscription-based service.